Table of Contents

 - Medical Liens and Subrogation Claims: The money owed back to hospitals, doctors, and insurance companies.

 That third item—the medical liens—is where the game is won or lost.
-It’s a variable, not a fixed cost.
-A lazy or inexperienced lawyer will simply pay these liens as they're billed, letting your hard-won settlement evaporate.
-A strategic lawyer, on the other hand, treats them as the start of a brand new, ferocious negotiation.
+It's a variable, not a fixed cost, and understanding its leverage is critical within Colorado's legal framework.
+Under C.R.S. § 13-80-101, clients have a three-year statute of limitations to pursue claims, but that window closes fast.
+A lazy or inexperienced lawyer will simply pay these liens as they're billed, letting the hard-won settlement evaporate into medical provider coffers.
+A strategic lawyer, on the other hand, treats liens as the start of a brand new, ferocious negotiation.
+Medical providers rarely expect pushback—they're accustomed to automatic payment.
+Skilled negotiators can reduce these obligations by 30-50% or more.
+Combined with Colorado's modified comparative negligence rule (C.R.S. § 13-21-111), which bars recovery at 50% fault, and non-economic damages capped at $1,500,000 as of 2025, understanding lien negotiation becomes essential to maximizing net recovery rather than merely settling gross settlement figures.

 The Real Fight Begins at the Finish Line